PDXbaap/netmux/README.md

-# PDX chainmux

-An HTTP-CONNECT based, whitelisted TCP multiplexer service.
+# PDX chainmux, an HTTP-CONNECT based, whitelisted TCP multiplexer

 This service enables a blockchain node to have all of its TCP endpoints behind this single "external" facing HTTP